iradofurioso/iradofurioso/README.md

 "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."
 Martin Fowler

+"done is better than perfect".
+Sheryl Sandberg - COO of Facebook

 <h2>⚡️ A Few Quick Facts</h2>

 - 🔭 I’m currently working at <strong>ExxonMobil</strong>.